bilalq/poetica/README.md

 Some routes are explicitly overriden in `application/config/routes.php`

-An inverted index of words in poems to poem ids can be found at `/invert`
+A dynamically generated inverted index of words in poems to poem ids can be found at `/invert`